timjogorman/RicherEventDescription/guidelines.md

 {[}President{]} of the {[}United States{]}, {[}Barack Obama{]}.

-\paragraph{Morphological vagueness involving hyphenated and possessive words}
+\paragraph{Morphological vagueness involving hyphenated and possessive words

 This section has insisted upon annotating ``a single word'' as if that is a clear-cut concept.
 We will generally make this clear cut